 4) It can decrease hair growth over time.
 Because hair is pulled in the same direction of growth, sugaring can fully remove hair follicle from the root, leading to less hair growth.
 I’ve definitely noticed my own hair growth slow and soften.

-5) There is less breakage of the hair in the removal process so you’re less likely to develop ingrown hairs.
+5) There is less breakage of the hair in the removal process so you’re less likely to develop ingrown hairs or folliculitis.

-6) Hair only needs to be an 1/8th an inch long to get sugaring done, unlike wax which requires hair to be at least a 1/4 inch long.
+6) Hair only needs to be an 1/8th an inch long to get sugaring done, unlike wax which requires hair to be at least a 1/4 inch long for the smoothest results.

 The cons of sugaring: